volodymyrhudyma/blog/content/blog/2020-06-21-what-is-key-in-react-and-why-do-we-need-it.md

 ## "index" as a key

-Using an `index` as a key leads to unexpected errors when the order of your list elements can be changed.
+Using `index` as a key leads to unexpected errors when the order of your list elements can be changed.

-React doesn't understand which item was added/removed/reordered since `index` is given on each render based on the order of the items in the array.
+React doesn't understand which item was added/removed/reordered since **index** is given on each render based on the order of the items in the array.

 Consider the following example: